Hamstring Strain - Curezone Physiotherapy

 Hamstring strain

 Hamstring muscle group consists of 3 muscles: biceps femoris, semimembranosus and semitendinosus.
 The biceps femoris has a long head and a short head.
-Hamstring muscles act on hip to extend the leg and it is the main muscle at the knee which helps with bending of the leg.
+Hamstring muscles act on hip to extend the leg.
+They are the main muscles at the knee which help with bending of the leg.
 Hamstring injuries are common in sports like soccer, football, hockey, cricket and athletics

-There are two types of strains, Type 1 occurs in high speed running, kicking, twisting, jumping and hurdling and type II occurs with maximal stretching during high kicking, sliding tackling and forward split.
-Type I injuries happen at the muscle tendon junction where as type II injuries happen close origin of the muscle on your pelvic bone.
+There are two types of strains.
+Type 1 occurs in high speed running, kicking, twisting, jumping and hurdling.
+The second type occurs with maximal stretching during high kicking, sliding tackling and forward split.
+Injuries that happen at the muscle tendon junction are Type 1 injuries.
+Type II injuries happen close origin of the muscle on your pelvic bone.
 An injury closer to the pelvic bone has been reported to have longer period of rehabilitation.

 Signs and symptoms